b1naryth1ef/rowboat-docs/src/README.md

 #### Spam Prevention

 By turning on Rowboat's spam prevention, r/Overwatch takes a huge burden off moderators and ensures the server is safe even when nobody is watching.
-With the high level of configurability they where able to ensure a level of security which does not impact normal chat, but catches bad actors quickly and efficiently.
+With the high level of configurability they were able to ensure a level of security which does not impact normal chat, but catches bad actors quickly and efficiently.

 ## User Testimonials